Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 virtual TNL::NetClassRep* getClassRep() const
 {% endhighlight %}

-In the constructor of `NetClassRepInstance`, the "Class Link List", AKA `mClassLinkList` is updated to include the `NetEvent` in the linked list:
+And in the constructor of `NetClassRepInstance`, the "Class Link List", AKA `mClassLinkList` is updated to include the `NetEvent` in the linked list:

 {% highlight cpp %}